Troubleshooting VMware vSphere ESXi Virtual Machine TCP/IP, ping connection issues

 Issue/Introduction

-This article provides steps to troubleshoot virtual machine (VM) network communication problems over a TCP/IP network protocol, such as with the ping command.
+This article provides steps to troubleshoot virtual machine (VM) network communication problems over TCP/IP, ICMP(ping) and other protocols.

 Note: ESXi does not log VM connectivity or communication (outside of port or physical link failures seen at the host level), so it is important to perform the troubleshooting steps in this article during the time you are experiencing the issue to be able to determine the cause.